 O’Ree Makes History

-It is rather appropriate that the anniversary of Willie O’Ree’s historic NHL debut falls on the day the United States remembers Dr. Martin Luther King Jr. On Jan.
-18, 1958, O’Ree takes the ice for the Boston Bruins and becomes the first black player to play in the league.
+It is rather appropriate that the anniversary of Willie O’Ree’s historic NHL debut falls on the day after the United States remembered Dr. Martin Luther King Jr. On Jan.
+18, 1958, O’Ree took the ice for the Boston Bruins and became the first black player to play in the league.
 He is kept off the scoresheet in Boston’s 3-0 win at the Montreal Canadiens, but his legacy is left forever.

-O’Ree only played in 45 total NHL games, scoring four goals and 14 for the Bruins before he was traded to the Canadiens.
-He was never called up to Montreal but he played professional hockey until 1979 with 13 seasons in the Western Hockey League.
+O’Ree only played in 45 NHL games, scoring four goals and 14 points for the Bruins before being traded to the Canadiens.
+He was never called up to Montreal, but he played professional hockey until 1979 with 13 seasons in the Western Hockey League.

 He continued to have a vast impact on the game after his playing days concluded.
-In 1998, he is hired by the NHL to be the director of youth development for the diversity task force.
-With his new job, he traveled all across North America to talk to youth hockey programs and schools about inclusion, dedication and confidence.
+In 1998, he was hired by the NHL to be the director of youth development for the diversity task force.
+With his new job, he traveled across North America to talk to youth hockey programs and schools about inclusion, dedication, and confidence.

 The Hockey Hall of Fame inducted O’Ree in 2018.
-The Bruins announced last week that they will retire his No. 22.
-The ceremony will take place prior to their game against the New Jersey Devils on Feb.
-18.
+The Bruins will retire his number 22 before tonight’s game against the Carolina Hurricanes, the 64th anniversary of his debut.

 Major Milestones in Motown

 A trio of Hall of Famers made league history while wearing a Detroit Red Wings uniform on this date.
 On Jan.
 18, 1964, goaltender Terry Sawchuk became the NHL’s all-time leader in shutouts with a 2-0 win at the Canadiens.
 He made 36 saves for his 95th career shutout, putting him ahead of George Hainsworth.
-He returned in 1970 with 103 shutouts, which remained as the record until it was broken by Martin Brodeur in 2009.
+He returned in 1970 with 103 shutouts, which remained as the record until Martin Brodeur broke it in 2009.